PatrickWWWANG/Leetcode/Day17.md

 sorted(list) doesn't modify original list and returns a new list.
 Set() removes duplicate but has random order.
 Use float('-inf') to represent negative infinity in Python.
+Can also use a pointer to previous node to compare.